IF YOU WANT A QUICK 101 GUIDE TO PRODUCING AWESOME CONTENT YOU’VE COME TO THE RIGHT PLACE – this is the livnews media kit!

 - There are XLR to lightning microphone adapters which come in handy if you want to connect your phone to any other gadgets that overlap with actual cameras.
 Here’s another adapter that can also help you control volume levels.

-- If you want to invest more in sound quality, you may want an audio mixer.
+- Look into audio mixers if you want to invest more in sound quality.

 lighting & tripods